fairuzi10/competitive-programming/zen-of-cp.md

 # The Zen of Competitive Programming

-If is better than long analysis.
+'If' is better than long analysis.

 Index is better than pointer/iterator.

+Gradient should never be used.

 Write down the formula first if your teammate is still using the computer.